Forecasters call for at least 10 times as much snow in Washington this winter compared to last

 Temperatures: Near normal

-Cohen says his forecast is based on the predicted La Niña, and current snow and ice conditions in the high latitudes.
+Cohen says his forecast is based on the predicted La Niña and current snow and ice conditions in the high latitudes.
 In a detailed and technical blog post, he writes at length about how considering La Niña, by itself, is insufficient for making a winter forecast.
-He presents data which shows several recent La Niña winters have been cold in the eastern U.S.
+He presents data that shows several recent La Niña winters have been cold in the Eastern United States.

-For over a decade, Cohen has worked to refine his own winter outlooks by investigating how snow cover in Siberia and sea ice in the Arctic during autumn influences the winter stability of the polar vortex.
-When the polar vortex fractures or weakens, it favors frigid outbreaks of Arctic air into North America, including the eastern U.S. His hypothesis is that above normal Siberian snow cover during October increases the likelihood of polar vortex disruption in the winter.
+For over a decade, Cohen has worked to refine his winter outlooks by investigating how snow cover in Siberia and sea ice in the Arctic during autumn influences the winter stability of the polar vortex.
+When the polar vortex fractures or weakens, it favors frigid outbreaks of Arctic air into North America, including the Eastern United States.
+His hypothesis is that above-normal Siberian snow cover during October increases the likelihood of polar vortex disruption in the winter.

 Cohen sees signs that snow cover in Siberia will increase later this month.
 “It is early in the process but the prospects for a PV [polar vortex] weakening look intriguing based on the weather forecasts,” he writes.